uggla/proxyzap/README.md

 # proxyzap
-A simple script/service to change Gnome3 proxy settings based on connected subnet
+A simple script/service to change Gnome3 and dnf proxy settings based on connected subnet

 ![Screenshot1](screenshots/screenshot1.png)